Poland in the Eurovision Song Contest 2022

-Poland participated in the Eurovision Song Contest 2022 in Turin, Italy, with "River" performed by Ochman.
+Poland was represented at the Eurovision Song Contest 2022 with the song "River" performed by Ochman.
 The Polish broadcaster Telewizja Polska (TVP) first announced in September 2021 that the Polish entry for the 2022 contest would be chosen through an internal selection.
 However, the broadcaster later decided to organise the national final Tu bije serce Europy!
 Wybieramy hit na Eurowizję! in order to select the Polish entry.
 The national final took place on 19 February 2022 and featured ten entries.
 "River" performed by Ochman was selected as the winner following the combination of votes from a five-member jury panel and a public vote over two rounds of voting.

 Poland was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2022.
 Performing during the show in position 14, "River" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 14 May.
 It was later revealed that Poland placed sixth out of the 18 participating countries in the semi-final with 198 points.
 In the final, Poland performed in position 23 and placed twelfth out of the 25 participating countries, scoring 151 points.